• Skip to primary navigation

 Like a lot of Filipino words, yema comes from the Spanish word for egg yolk.
 And that’s because yema is a kind of Filipino candy that’s made of egg yolks and condensed milk.

-Yema candy is smooth, rich and very creamy.
+Yema candy (or yema balls) is soft, smooth, rich and creamy.

 Yema cake is a chiffon cake that’s filled and frosted with a slightly more spreadable version of yema candy.
 Sometimes the cake is also topped with grated cheese.